Meet Kavya Mallesh, Intuit product manager and 2017 graduate of the Berkeley Evening & Weekend MBA Program:

 By talking to product managers in my network, I began to view a product manager as the CEO of a specific product, managing it from concept to launch, taking into consideration all aspects of its development and marketing activities.
 Being in product management I could look at the bigger picture and make a meaningful impact.
 I loved the idea of combining my technical background with my newly acquired business acumen to bring life into products that could change peoples’ lives.

-What are your current responsibilities as a product manager?
+What have been your responsibilities as a product manager?

 How has earning an MBA been helpful in landing a position and working in product management?